The-Foreigners/The-Foreigners.github.io/objectives.md

   - What lore is there about the Serpent Queen?
     - Can anyone at the Kuldera library research Serpent Queen?
     - Send message to Father William about the loss of Orlane, can he research Serpent Queen?
-  - Follow up at the beginning of the month when Garath Primo checks in with the Kuldera Academy.
+  - Garath Primo
     - Is he culpable or can he be helpful?
+    - He failed to check-in with the Kuldera Academy.

 ## Secondary Objectives